Unveiling Hidden Magnons with Anomalous Rotational Symmetry: Abstract

 \section{Abstract}

-Correlated materials with competing spin--orbit and crystal-field interactions can host composite spin--orbital magnons that are highly susceptible to structural and electronic perturbations, enabling control of magnetic dynamics beyond spin-only physics.
-Using Raman spectroscopy on Ca$_2$RuO$_4$, we show that the partial substitution of Ru by Mn reconstructs the magnon spectrum and leads to one-magnon modes that are hidden in the undoped state.
+Correlated materials with competing spin--orbit and crystal-field interactions can host composite spin--orbital magnons that are highly susceptible to structural and electronic perturbations, enabling the control of magnetic dynamics beyond spin-only physics.
+Using Raman spectroscopy on Ca$_2$RuO$_4$, we show that the partial substitution of Ru with Mn reconstructs the magnon spectrum and reveals one-magnon modes that are hidden in the undoped state.
 We demonstrate that the transition-metal substitution activates otherwise symmetry-forbidden magnon modes through mirror-symmetry breaking of the underlying spin--orbital configuration.
 This effect can be theoretically explained by the local structural distortions induced in the RuO$_6$ octahedra near the dopant, that enable the observation of mixed-parity one-magnon modes.
-The uncovered mechanism demonstrates how spin-orbit-lattice entanglement can be exploited to control collective magnetic excitations in spin-orbit correlated materials.
+These excitations display a distinctive polarization dependence, with a lowering from fourfold to twofold rotational symmetry arising from the mixed-parity character of the coupled magnons and interference between resonant and nonresonant scattering channels.
+Our results show that spin--orbit--lattice entanglement provides a route to tailoring collective magnetic excitations and their polarization response in spin--orbit--coupled correlated systems.